verticalsoftware/vertical-templatecopy/README.md

 |-v,--verbosity|The console logging verbosity.
 May be (v)erbose, (d)ebug, ((i)nfo)rmation, ((w)arn)ing, (e)rror, or (f)atal.|
 |-w,--warn-symbols|Displays a warning in the console log for any placeholders that do not map to a property in the symbol table.|

+## What broke from 1.x

+This was a *title update*, so although the intent of the utility is exactly the same, the API looks a lot different.
+The main driver was removing the out-of-box macros.
+Originally, I was solving my own specific use cases while not giving you the ability to solve yours.

+- Removed all "out-of-box" macros
+- Introduced CSharp extensible script support
+- Introduced multi-valued source paths
+- Introduced content file extension matching (--tx option)
+- Merge command line and environment variables nomenclature to symbol table
+- Renamed -a, --arg-pattern with --symbol-pattern
+- Renamed -v, --var to -p, --prop
+- Removed -e, --env-pattern as all templates are consistent
+- Removed -m, --macro-pattern option (replaced with scripting)
+- Renamed -l, --logger to -v, --verbosity
+- Added -o as overwrite option synonym
+- Added --script option
+- Changed -o, --output to unnamed argument
+- Changed -t, --template to unnamed argument

+## Finally

+### Sample

+Look for the sample folder in the root directory that contains the template of a class library.
+You can find a powershell script that demonstrates command line usage, a properties class file, and a full template that illustrates template placeholders on files and file names.

+### Contributing

+Yes - jump on in!
+Please create an [issue](https://github.com/verticalsoftware/vertical-templatecopy/issues/new) for enhancements or bugs so we can discuss.